smockle/pifiles/README.md

 10. Append the contents of the host’s public key to `~/.ssh/authorized_keys`, then prevent further writes: `chmod 444 ~/.ssh/authorized_keys`.
 Now, you’ll be able to connect to your Raspberry Pi using just `ssh pi`.

 11. Check existing `PARTUUID`s with `sudo blkid`.
-If the USB flash drive so that it is unique from the Micro SD card’s `PARTUUID`:
+If necessary, update the USB flash drive’s `PARTUUID` so that it is unique from the Micro SD card’s `PARTUUID`:

     ```Shell
     sudo fdisk /dev/sda